Why Wellness Exams are Important

 - Answer any and all questions related to your pet’s health

-We can also begin or update your pet’s vaccination schedule and perform heartworm testing at this time.
+Furthermore, we can also begin or update your pet’s vaccination schedule and perform heartworm testing at this time.
 Yearly parasite screening is very important, especially if your pet missed a dose (or more) of their parasite preventative.

 Staying Well at Every Stage of Life